My Journey as an Artist

 Image

 As with most artists, my interest in art making goes right back to childhood.
-Being a shy recluse and lacking confidence in my ability however, I didn't get serious about art until later years.
-Research now tells us that our educational systems largely hammer creativity out of our children.
-And unfortunately the era of my childhood did not encourage art anyway, not seen as a lucrative employment option.
-So in 1999 I resigned from my full time job as a care & protection social worker and signed up for a foundational Visual Arts course at PN Ucol.
+I didn't get serious about art however, until later years.
+The era of my childhood did not particularly encourage art because it was not seen as a lucrative employment option.
+In 1999 I resigned from my full time job as a care & protection social worker and signed up for a foundational Visual Arts course at PN Ucol.

-During that first year of study I attended a major art exhibition in our capital city, a first ever exhibition to highlight the anniversary of the little known 1881 colonial invasion by government troops of NZ's peaceful Parihaka settlement in the Taranaki.
+During that first year of study I attended a major art exhibition in our capital city focusing public attention upon the anniversary of the little known 1881 colonial invasion by government troops of NZ's peaceful Parihaka settlement in the Taranaki.
 The exhibition was titled: Parihaka: The Art of Passive Resistance.
 The 'crime' of the Parihaka people was to decline to sell their ancestral lands.
 You can read their story at their website.
-Those who resisted selling lost their lands anyway via government confiscations … not selling classed you as a 'rebel' in which case the government assumed the right to confiscate, taking illegally, 6 million acres in all.
+Those who resisted selling lost much of their land anyway via government confiscations … not selling classed you as a 'rebel' in which case the government assumed the right to confiscate, taking illegally, 6 million acres in all.
 You didn't find that info in the mainstream narratives prior to the 1970s.
 You did however hear that NZ apparently had the best race relations in the world.
 Any folk departing from that official narrative were told to get over it and move on.

 After Ucol I applied to study at Toioho Ki Āpiti School of Māori Visual Arts at Massey… a four year art degree that focuses on the Treaty of Waitangi.
 This would help me to further explore both our national and my own personal histories, being of Māori descent myself.